What every VP of finance needs to succeed in a modern E&P company

 Historically, it was also hard to visually represent our assets.
 If you saw our office, you would have noted that we had 15 to 20 giant printed maps on the wall.
 These maps changed daily as we got new data, which meant we had to constantly reprint them.

 These archaic systems made tasks—like representing our portfolio to investors or deciding where to drill next—incredibly time-consuming, with the result often being very subjective if it wasn’t very carefully considered.
 We would normally end up getting the information we needed at the last minute, then pulling 100 hour+ weeks just to get it all done.

 Getting to the numbers

-We helped found Zeno for one critical reason: we knew there had to be a better way.
+We partnered with Zeno for one critical reason: we knew there had to be a better way.
 Just take a look at other industries across the business landscape.
 Many have already adopted data and analytics platforms that help drive smarter and faster business decisions.
 We recognized the same opportunity within the Oil & Gas industry.

 From paper to screens

 The days of paper maps are numbered.
 The Zeno solution will display modern visualizations directly on my PC’s monitor.
 No more printing and posting giant paper maps on the wall.
 The team will be able to view these maps at the office or online.
 And they will be able to just double-click on any of the wells to dig deeper into the data, eliminating the need for additional research and spreadsheets.
 Add it all up and it’s clear that we will soon find it to be much easier to understand where our best-performing wells are today so we can make better drilling decisions in the future.